jhogsett/VFIformer-WebUI/tips/mp4_to_png.md

-**MP4 to PNG Sequence** Use FFMpeg to convert a MP4 video to set of PNG frame files
+**MP4 to PNG Sequence** - Use FFMpeg to convert MP4 video to set of PNG frames

 ## How It Works
-1. Set _MP4 File_ to the path and filename on this server of a MP4 file for conversion
+1. Set _MP4 File_ to the path and filename of a MP4 file on this server for conversion
 1. Set _PNG Files Path_ to a path on this server for the converted PNG files
-1. Set _Output Filename Pattern_ to set a pattern for the new filenames
+1. Set _Output Filename Pattern_ to a _pattern_ for the new filenames
-    - The pattern should be a base filename, frame index specifier, and filetype
+    - The pattern should be a base filename + frame index specifier + and filetype
-    - The frame index specifier should be based on the count of video frames for proper sorting
+    - The frame index specifier should be based on the video frame count for proper sorting
     - Examples:
         - `image%03d.png` allows for output filenames `image000.png` through `image999.png`
         - `image%05d.png` allows for output filenames `image00000.png` through `image99999.png`